Check out our Green Schools' blog posts here.

-Our Green School Committee is made up of Mr Clayton (Principal), Ms Gregory, Ms Glacken and Ms Lucey (Teachers), Mrs Berrill and Mr Shevlin (SNAs), Stephen (Caretaker) and pupil representatives from each class.
+Our Green School Committee is made up of Mr Clayton (Principal), Ms Gregory, Ms Glacken and Ms Lucey (Teachers), Mrs Berrill (SNA), Stephen (Caretaker) and pupil representatives from each class.

-At the start of each school year, two pupils from each class are elected onto the committee.
+At the start of each school year, one pupil from each class is elected onto the committee.
 The committee meets regularly and they lead the campaign.
 They spread the Green News to the rest of their classmates.

 To date, we have received five Green Flags.
 The first was for Litter and Waste, the second for saving energy throughout the school, the third for our water saving programme, our fourth for travelling to school in an environmentally friendly way and the fifth for Biodiversity.
 Biodiversity is our life support system.
 It is the variety of all life forms on Earth, from the tiniest bugs in the soil to the butterflies in your garden, the plants they feed from and the biggest whales in the sea.

 Our ‘Green’ success is not confined to Green Flags, however!
 At the 2016 GROW Awards run by Louth County Council we won a special award for Biodiversity as a result of the Native Garden Project we worked on throughout the year.
 We also came away with a 3 Star Award for ' making the most of the environment and for engendering a wonderful sense of enthusiasm and self-sufficiency among the pupils.'